 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, The Children's Society reported total carbon emissions of approximately 321,290 kg CO2e, an increase from about 275,400 kg CO2e in 2023.
-The emissions data does not specify the breakdown into Scope 1, 2, or 3 categories, and there are no disclosed upstream or downstream emissions categories.
-Despite the increase in emissions, The Children's Society has not set specific reduction targets or initiatives, nor do they participate in any recognised climate pledges or frameworks such as the Science Based Targets initiative (SBTi).
-The absence of reduction commitments indicates a need for further climate action within the organisation.
-The emissions data is not cascaded from any parent organisation, and all figures are reported independently.
-The Children's Society continues to operate with a focus on its mission while acknowledging the importance of addressing climate change in its future strategies.
+This data reflects the organisation's overall emissions without specific breakdowns into Scope 1, 2, or 3 categories, as no detailed scope data has been disclosed.
+Despite the increase in emissions, The Children's Society has not set specific reduction targets or initiatives, nor do they participate in recognised climate pledges such as the Science Based Targets initiative (SBTi).
+The absence of reduction commitments indicates a need for further development in their climate strategy.
+The emissions data is not cascaded from any parent organisation, suggesting that The Children's Society operates independently in its reporting and climate commitments.
+As they continue to assess their environmental impact, establishing clear reduction targets could enhance their sustainability efforts and align them with industry standards.